cbourke/CSCE156-Lab09/readme.md

 ### 3.1 Modifying Your Application

-1. Open the `unl.cse.albums.DatabaseInfo` source file and change the login and password information to your CSE MySQL credentials.
+1. Open the `unl.soc.database.DatabaseInfo` source file and change the login and password information to your CSE MySQL credentials.
     You can reset these by going to <http://cse.unl.edu/account>.